 Along with previously established norms concerning the variety of forms of ownership, political pluralism, priority of universally acknowledged principles of international law, the ability of citizens to protect their rights and freedoms in court, the amended Constitution introduced the provision on the rule of law, redistributed the authority of the President, the Parliament and the Government, expanded a number of rights and freedoms.

 The amendments to the Fundamental Law ensured the efficiency of the executive, legislative and judicial powers as well as of the head of state in the interests of the Belarusian people.

 The referendum of 1996 was the only legitimate way to eliminate the provisions which contradicted legal norms, social needs and objectives to create an economically stable, socially oriented state based on the rule of law.

 The following referendum on introducing additions and amendments to the Constitution of the Republic of Belarus took place on 17 October 2004.
 The amendment removed the restrictions stipulated in Part I of Article 81 of the Constitution that the same person may not be President of the Republic of Belarus for more than two terms.

-The full text of the Constitution of the Republic of Belarus is available on the website of the National Center of Legal Information of the Republic of Belarus
+The full text of the Constitution of the Republic of Belarus is available on the National Legal Internet Portal of the Republic of Belarus